gallettilance/CS506-Fall2024/NOTES/alicehan.md

   - we project it onto w, which is perpendicular, and then normalize by the length of w.
   - (makes sense for when we said that w is inversely proportional to the width of the street)

+# 10/30/2024
+## Linear Regression
+- variation around linear regression is same as variation if you collect data at one specific x value
+- linear matters for beta and not x